 Kent Clarke, PhD

-Professor of Biblical & Theological Studies; Chair, Department of Biblical & Theological Studies (SP2024); Brooke Foss Westcott Professorship of New Testament Textual Criticism; Greek Studies and Hermeneutics
+Professor of Biblical & Theological Studies; Endowed Chair, New Testament Studies; Brooke Foss Westcott Professorship of New Testament Textual Criticism, Greek Studies, and Hermeneutics

 Expertise

-English, Modern Research Languages: English, French, German, and Ancient Research Languages: Classical & Koine Greek, Latin, Hebrew, Aramaic.
+Ancient Research Languages: Classical & Koine Greek, Latin, Hebrew, and Aramaic.

 Awards & Honors

-• The Davis Distinguished Teaching Award, 2013-2014 Academic Year (Awarded annually to one faculty member in recognition of a high level of teaching excellence and significant contribution to the pedagogical life of Trinity Western University).
+• The Davis Distinguished Teaching Award, Trinity Western University, 2013-2014 Academic Year (Awarded annually to one faculty member in recognition of a high level of teaching excellence and significant contribution to the pedagogical life of Trinity Western University).

 • Overseas Research Students Award (O.R.S.), Committee of Vice-Chancellors and Principals, London, England, 1994-1997.